davidyoh/FacebookMessengerWrappers/README.md

 **Installation**

 1. Unzip, and drag the app into your **Application Folder.**
-2. Optional.
-Rename the app from Messenger-Slim to Messenger (or whatever you want)
-3. Open Messenger.
+3. Open Messenger-Slim.
 It will ask you what layout you want.
 Choose minimalist.
 4. Login to Messenger.

 **Customization**

-To make it even more minimal and get rid of the annoying tabs
+To make it even more minimal and get rid of the annoying tabs....

 <img src="./tabs.png" alt="Tabs" style="zoom:33%;" />